erickhun/blog/content/post/setup-your-ethereum-node--geth-ropsten-test-network.md

 }
 ```

-Note: `highestBlock: 2579729` should match the last block in [Ropsten Etherscan website](https://ropsten.etherscan.io/)
+Note: `highestBlock: 2579729` should match (even be  greater) than the last block in [Ropsten Etherscan website](https://ropsten.etherscan.io/)

 ### Step3: Activate the JSON-RPC API (and keep your node in sync)